nra2629/nra2629/README.md

 ### 🙋‍♀️ About Me

 - 🔍 Explored data analytics through diverse projects using different tools, techniques and approaches.
-Feel free to explore my repos!
 - 📊 Continuously expanding my knowledge and skillset while always being open to learning something new.
 - 🔗 Looking to collaborate on data analysis and open-source analytics work!
 - 💼 Seeking opportunities to contribute and grow professionally.